Enhancing modified gravity detection from gravitational-wave observations using the Parametrized ringdown spin expansion coefficients formalism: ParSpec: high-spin version

 \subsection{Fit framework}

-The accuracy of the expansion contained in Eq.~(\ref{eq:ParSpec_expansion}) increases with the maximum order of the expansion $N_{max}$ and is extendable to arbitrarily large spins.
-Difficulties in a high-order expansions arise from the need of simultaneously fitting a large number of the coefficient, particularly if the expansion is carried directly on the damping time $\tau$, which gives rise to a more complex structure with respect to different parametrization such as the quality factor $Q = \frac{\omega_r}{2\omega_i}$.
+Numerical difficulties in high-order expansions however do arise from the need of simultaneously fitting a large number of coefficients, particularly if the expansion is carried directly on the damping time $\tau$, which gives rise to a more complex structure with respect to different parametrization such as the quality factor $Q = \frac{\omega_r}{2\omega_i}$, where $\omega_r$ ($\omega_i$) is the real (imaginary) part of the complex QNM frequency.
 These difficulties can nonetheless be circumvented by employing sophisticated fitting algorithms able to capture the full multi-dimensional space structure of the -- often strongly -- correlated coefficients.
-In this work we make use of a Nested-Sampling algorithm, \texttt{CPNest}~\cite{cpnest} able to reconstruct multi-dimensional, strongly correlated posterior distributions (see~\cite{Sivia} for an introduction to Nested Sampling).
+In this work we make use of the \texttt{CPNest}~\cite{cpnest} Nested-Sampling algorithm, able to reconstruct multi-dimensional, strongly correlated posterior distributions (see~\cite{Sivia} for an introduction to Nested Sampling).
 The algorithm has been validated with a wide range of high dimensional analytic problems (e.g. Rosenbrock function, 50-dimensional gaussian, eggbox profile), by reproducing LIGO-Virgo measurements of compact binary GW observations and is routinely employed in the production of merger-ringdown results by the LIGO-Virgo collaborations~\cite{O3a_TGR}.
 The algorithm has also been used to extract post-Newtonian coefficients from full numerical simulations of the Einstein equation, describing the coalescence of two compact objects.
-Once a suitable and robust parametrization is provided, analytically unknown coefficients can be extracted from numerical data, ~\cite{Breschi_thesis}.
+Once a suitable and robust parametrization is provided, analytically unknown coefficients can be extracted from numerical data~\cite{Breschi_thesis}.
 See also~\cite{Messina:2017yjg, Messina:2019uby, vandeMeent:2020xgc} for alternative approaches on similar cases.
 Applying the algorithm to our problem requires to formulate the fit in terms of a simple inference problem in Bayesian statistics (for a rigorous formulation of Bayesian probability theory as an extension of classical logic, see Ref.~\cite{Jaynes2003}).
 If the coefficients to be extracted are collectively represented by $\vec{\theta}$, the probability distribution on the coefficients conditioned on the available numerical data $D$, the \textit{posterior distribution}, is computed through Bayes theorem: